johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 {{< figure name="img/vga-crt/vga-closeup.jpg" nameSmall="img/vga-crt/vga-closeup.jpg"
     alt="Wing Commander, 320x200 VGA, close-up" width="90%" >}}

-  Blown up view of the same 320&times;200 VGA screen --- notice that the image is double-scanned at 31 kHz; in reality, all VGA adapters actually output 320&times;400, so every scaline was literally doubled!
+  Blown up view of the same 320&times;200 VGA screen---notice that the image is double-scanned at 31 kHz; in reality, all VGA adapters actually output 320&times;400, so every scaline was literally doubled!